-The Serious Crime Act 2015 (Home Office, 2015) places a duty on teachers to notify the police of any known cases of female genital mutilation where it appears to have been carried out on a girl under the age of 18.
+Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia or other injury to female genital organs.
+It is illegal in the UK and is a form of child abuse.
+The Serious Crime Act 2015 (Home Office, 2015) places a duty on all teachers and non-teaching staff to notify the police of any known cases of female genital mutilation where it appears to have been carried out on a girl under the age of 18.
+The DSL will support staff in this position and work with appropriate colleagues and agencies to support the girl and liaise with the family.
 Our school will operate in accordance with the statutory requirements relating to female genital mutilation in line with the London Child Protection Procedures.
-The Newham Attendance Service has produced guidance on FGM for staff dealing with families who announce that they are going abroad which is available on Connect.
+The Newham Attendance Service has produced guidance on FGM for staff dealing with families who announce they are going abroad which is available on Connect.